-- work collaboratively and respectfully with staff, children and young people and other parents/carers where appropriate to help ensure bullying, discrimination and prejudice cannot thrive - speak to any member of staff (the class teacher, guidance teacher or member of senior leadership team) if they have any concerns about bullying, discrimination and prejudice experienced by their child or by another child / children at the time of the incident or as soon as possible thereafter - · encourage their children to be positive members of our school community - monitor closely their child's use of mobile phone and the internet and to intervene if there is a suspicion that these are being used inappropriately. - understand that we seek to understand the experiences and address the needs of all children and young people who experience bullying, discrimination or prejudiced behaviour as well as those who present bullying, discrimination or prejudiced behaviour.
-We do this within a framework of respect, responsibility, resolution and support. - speak to the Head Teacher if their concerns continue following initial intervention - be aware that they can contact a relevant external organisation for advice and support - be aware of the school's complaints procedure and the Council's Advice and Conciliation Service and their rights with regard to these procedures
+- be aware of respectme, Scotland's Anti-bullying Service booklet Bullying Behaviour: A Guide for Parents and Carers (available at http://respectme.org.uk/resources/publications/) - work collaboratively and respectfully with staff, children and young people and other parents/carers where appropriate to help ensure bullying, discrimination and prejudice cannot thrive - encourage their children to be positive members of their living environment. - When / if in their care monitor closely their child's use of mobile phone and the internet and to intervene if there is a suspicion that these are being used inappropriately. - understand that we seek to understand the experiences and address the needs of all children and young people who experience bullying, discrimination or prejudiced behaviour as well as those who present bullying, discrimination or prejudiced behaviour.
+We do this within a framework of respect, responsibility, resolution and support. - be aware that they can contact a relevant external organisation for advice and support